Skip to main content

 Challenges or Concerns with the Property Tax Freeze

-The other potential issue with a program like the tax freeze is it's always subject to change.
-We’ve already seen one change, and the program hasn’t yet been implemented everywhere.
+The other potential issue with a program like the tax freeze is that it's always subject to change.
+We’ve already seen two changes.
 It’s important to stay on top of changes as they happen.

 What NextGen Wealth is Doing About the Property Tax Freeze

-Whether you’re wondering how to save money on taxes or are looking to build your retirement plan, we’ve got you covered.
-Contact us today to see if we’re a good fit for you and get your free financial assessment!
+Whether you’re wondering how to save money on taxes or looking to build your retirement plan, our financial planners in Kansas City have you covered.
+Contact us today to see if we’re a good fit for you and get your no-obligation financial assessment!

 Share This Article